bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-11-29-newsletter.md

   introduces support for customizable units beyond msats, allowing greater scalability for large payments.
-This PR adds the `simple_feasibleflow`, `get_augmenting_flow`, `augment_flow`, and `node_balance` methods to improve the efficiency of flow calculations.
+This PR adds the `simple_feasibleflow`, `get_augmenting_flow`, `augment_flow`, and `node_balance` methods to improve the efficiency of flow calculations. {% assign timestamp="1:21:27" %}

 - [Core Lightning #7719][] achieves interoperability with Eclair for [splicing][topic splicing], allowing splices to be executed between the two